NateMount/RoundTop/ReadMe.md

 ## Authentication

-The Flask API Server App uses JSON Web Tokens **(JWT)** for authentication.
+RoundTop uses JSON Web Tokens **(JWT)** for authentication.
 JWT is a secure and efficient method to handle user authentication by creating a token that contains encoded information used in authenticating each request.

 #### Make Token Response